Fitting Powder Diffraction data

 Hint:

-You can use the same approach as in the previous part of the tutorial, but this time you need to use the data file for LBCO.
+You can use the same approach as in the previous part of the notebook, but this time you need to use the data file for LBCO.

 Solution: